DataDog/system-tests/docs/edit/features.md

 System tests are feature-oriented.
-It means that "features" drives how tests are organized.
+It means that "features" drive how tests are organized.

 Let's take an example with a new `Awesome feature`, part of meta feature `stuffs`, so we add a new file called `tests/test_stuffs.py` and add a test class with some boilerplate code, and a basic test: